 Medical emergencies, such as ambulance assistance will be immediately attended to.
 Any medical appointments should be rescheduled once travel can safely be achieved.

 County residents who would like dust control in front of their residences may purchase dust control through our Administration Office.
 The dust control program runs during the summer months and is dependant upon the weather.
-Pricing for residential dust control is set annually at the beginning of April and easements (link) must be signed by the landowner before the commencement of the work.
-The 2007 pricing for 400 feet of dust control is currently set for $1700.
+Pricing for residential dust control is set annually at the beginning of April and easements must be signed by the landowner before the commencement of the work.
+The 2013 pricing for 400 feet of dust control is currently set for $2500 + GST.
+Lamont County will also allow landowners to apply for dust control using Tiger Inhibited 35, for a rate of $1050 + GST.
 For additional information view Policy #5101.

 Lamont County erects signs pursuant to Policy #5135 and pursuant to the Uniform Traffic Control Devices for Canada.
 Signs are replaced on a “call in basis” from the public, staff workers and council.
 Every fall and spring signs are replaced that are bent, faded or damaged as necessary.